Roughsketch/libdiscord_old/README.md

 After installing these dependencies you should be able to compile the libdiscord project.

 ### Compiling a Bot on Windows
 To compile a bot on Windows you must have libdiscord.lib and the libdiscord include directory in your path.
 If using Visual Studio, simply add them to your project settings.
-After your project is set up, you must include the `mod_discord.h` header file to access the library.
+After your project is set up, you must include the `discord.h` header file to access the library.

 ### Compiling Library for Linux
 The git project has a very simple makefile, so you should be able to just use make in the root directory.
 However, you will need to have CPPRestSDK and its dependencies installed.
 Visit [this link](https://github.com/Microsoft/cpprestsdk/wiki/How-to-build-for-Linux) to learn how to install it.